La Maldición de La Malinche

 Humble before the foreigner

-But become arrogant
+But you become arrogant

-Oh, curse of La Malinche,
+Oh, curse of malinche

-Illness of the present
+Disease of the present

-When will you leave my land..?
+When will you leave my land?

-When will you make my people free?
+When will you set my people free?